Feedient/Zeus/README.md

 ```html
 <base href="/path/to/my/app/">
 ```

-4. Also the base path in `app/config.js` if you host it in a sub folder:
+Also edit the base path in `app/config.js` if you host it in a sub folder:
 ```javascript
 // Path without trailing slash
 path: '/path/to/my/app',
 ```

-5. Make sure to set your 404 error document to "index.html" in your web server.
-A `.htaccess` for Apache is included in the repository.
+*Make sure to set your 404 error document to "index.html" in your web server.
+A `.htaccess` for Apache is included in the repository.*

-6. Done!
+**Done!**

 ## Loading any file or component
 Please add your file path to the appropriate `autoLoad` section, such as `lib`, in `app/config.js`.
 You may emit the .js extension, since [Require.js](http://requirejs.org) adds that automatically.